Yizhuangzhou/FRAGTE/README.md

 (./autobuild_auxiliary will use CPAN to check and install the other four Perl modules)

 # Installation
 FRAGTE was developed in Perl language.
 Therefore, it just needs to install the obove four Perl modules.
-If these Perl modules have been installed, you just need to run FRAGTE.
+If these Perl modules have been installed, you directly use FRAGTE.
 Otherwise, please type:
 ./autobuild_auxiliary

 # Usage